 also require their employees to wear face coverings and are encouraging travelers to do the same.
 Several major airlines have adopted similar face mask mandates for their employees and passengers.

 Airport Operations Updates

-Please be advised of the following impacts and closures due to COVID-19:
+Please be advised of the following impacts and restrictions resulting from COVID-19:

-Florida Governor Ron DeSantis Executive Order 20-80 and Executive Order 20-86: Effective immediately, all passengers arriving from the northeastern United States (New York, New Jersey, and Connecticut) and the State of Louisiana are required to self-quarantine for 14 days to help prevent the spread of COVID-19 per Florida Governor's Executive Order.
-Florida Department of Health representatives will screen arriving passengers with a questionnaire and collect contact information in the event a follow-up is required.
-The Florida National Guard and Broward Sheriff's Office will assist with the operation.
+Florida Governor Ron DeSantis Executive Order 20-80: All passengers arriving from the northeastern United States (New York, New Jersey, and Connecticut) are required to self-quarantine for 14 days from the time of entry into Florida or the duration of the individual’s presence in Florida, whichever is shorter, to help prevent the spread of COVID-19 per the Florida Governor's Executive Order issued in late March 2020.
+Florida Department of Health representatives will however no longer screen arriving passengers with a questionnaire and collect contact information effective June 30, but travelers are still required to self-quarantine upon arrival in Florida.
+(Updated: July 1, 2020)

 Currently, many restaurants, retail stores, and bars at FLL have temporarily closed until further notice due to the significant decline in passenger traffic.
 For those that remain open, operating hours may have been adjusted to reflect the decrease in travelers.
 See the Dine + Shop directory for more details.